techidaily/site-facebook/source/_posts/decoding-hidden-constraints-of-facebook-connection-invites.md

 ## Unfollowing vs. Unfriending on Facebook

  Rather than unfriending people who are flooding your News Feed with silly posts, try unfollowing them instead.
 That way, you can maintain your digital sanity, without risking the loss of a real-life friendship.
-For more information, read our primer on[following and unfollowing on Facebook](https://www.makeuseof.com/tag/unfollow-follow-facebook/) .
+For more information, read our primer on [following and unfollowing on Facebook](https://www.makeuseof.com/tag/unfollow-follow-facebook/) .

  From your Feed (**Home**) find a post from your overactive friend, click the arrowhead in the top right to expand the post menu, and click**Unfollow** .
 If you think the activity is only temporary, you can also snooze their messages for 30 days.